Caregivers - Practices

 a) Boils water the day before, cools and filters the water before giving to the children.

-b) Procure vegetables at least twice a week, ensuring they are not stored for more than 3 days.
+b) Procures vegetables at least twice a week, ensuring they are not stored for more than 3 days.

 c) Keeps the egg in the egg storage container with proper air circulation around.

-d) Follow "First In, First Out" (FIFO) approach for utilization food grains and rice.
+d) Follows "First In, First Out" (FIFO) approach for utilization food grains and rice.

-e) Check all food items at the time of delivery for leakages and damages.
+e) Checks all food items at the time of delivery for leakages and damages.

-f) Wash vegetables thoroughly before cutting and mixing them into khichdi.
+f) Washes vegetables thoroughly before cutting and mixing them into khichdi.

-g) Prepare semi-solid khichdi without spices/masala, including 2-3 vegetables ensuring at least 1 green vegetable.
+g) Prepares semi-solid khichdi without spices/masala, including 2-3 vegetables ensuring at least 1 green vegetable.

 h) Uses 4ml top up mustard oil with each meal given to each child including special nutritional meal.